2002–03 Manchester United F.C. season: Season review

-The Middlesbrough loss on 26 December turned out to be their last league defeat of the season, as a series of late home wins against Sunderland and Chelsea in January helped pile the pressure somewhat on runaway leaders Arsenal, who were struggling with a minor goalkeeping crisis.
+The defeat to Middlesbrough turned out to be their last league defeat of the season, as a series of late home wins against Sunderland and Chelsea in January helped pile the pressure somewhat on runaway leaders Arsenal, who were struggling with a minor goalkeeping crisis.
 After United drew at Bolton in the late evening kick-off on 22 February, Arsenal had the chance to open a five-point gap at the Premier League summit if they won at Maine Road.
 A five-star performance ensured this through a rampant display of attacking football that virtually put one hand on the trophy.
 However the difference in the title race was later whittled down to two after Blackburn completed a sensational double over the reigning champions at home while United recorded a victory over Aston Villa thanks to a David Beckham goal.

-April began with a ruthless win at Old Trafford against Liverpool, which helped them reclaim top spot albeit temporarily.
+April began with a 4–0 win over Liverpool at Old Trafford, which helped them reclaim top spot albeit temporarily.
 However, Kolo Touré's late own goal gifted Aston Villa a point when Arsenal perhaps should have taken all three.
 By the end of the week, just goal difference separated the top two, favouring the Gunners.
 A 6–2 rout at Newcastle preceded the game of the season: against Arsenal at Highbury.
 A 2–2 draw did not prove to be decisive, but it was advantage Manchester United, who maintained a three-point lead, although the Gunners had a game in hand and a slightly superior goal difference.
 Despite more European disappointment – this time at the hands of Real Madrid through an impressive performance by Ronaldo – a comeback by Bolton Wanderers dented Arsenal's hopes of retaining the double and installed Manchester United as sole favourites to win the league.
 They cruised to a 4–1 home win against Charlton Athletic and clinched their eighth title in eleven seasons after Arsenal lost at home to Leeds a day later.